-The procedure relies on the advertising duties of the relevant party that brings class actions so that the affected people are aware of the proceeding.
+The procedure relies on the advertising duties of the relevant party that brings class actions so that the affected people are aware of the proceeding. ∢ ) ∢ )>

 The UK legislators chose not to introduce the opt-out mechanism envisaged by Article 80(2) of the GDPR, which would have allowed bodies or organizations to exercise some or all of the data subject's rights under the GDPR without authority from the data subject.
 However, and following pressure from campaigners when the draft UK legislation was debated, the UK Data Protection Act (DPA) 2018 does require the UK government to review and report on the merits of enabling bodies or other organizations to have this power, by November 2020.
-Until then, the DPA 2018 allows for the representation of data subjects only with their authority.
+Accordingly, the Department for Digital Culture, Media and Sport ran a consultation calling for views from August to October 2020.
+The results of this government consultation are currently awaited.
+Until such time as any changes are proposed, the DPA 2018 allows for the representation of data subjects only with their authority.

-This is consistent with existing mechanisms for class actions available in the United Kingdom.
+This is broadly consistent with existing mechanisms for class actions available in the United Kingdom.
 The Group Litigation Order is a pure opt-in mechanism, requiring the existence of two or more identifiable claimants who have issued their own separate claims.
 Representative actions may be brought as opt-out proceedings where a representative can establish that additional class members who may not have provided their authority satisfy the "same interest" test.
-However, this is a high hurdle and UK courts have been historically reluctant to admit representative actions when they are brought in an opt-out manner, though this may be set to shift following recent decisions.
+However, this is a high hurdle and UK courts have been historically reluctant to admit representative actions when they are brought in an opt-out manner, though this may be set to shift following recent data privacy decisions.
 In Lloyd v Google [2019] EWCA Civ 1599, a claim brought under the United Kingdom's pre-GDPR data protection regime, the Court of Appeal held that on the facts of the case the same interest test could be satisfied across an alleged class membership of 4.4 million individuals, and there was no requirement for the members to have opted in to the action.
-The defendant has expressed intention to appeal to the Supreme Court and the resulting judgment will provide further clarity on the availability and appropriateness of opt-out style representative actions as a response to mass data breaches in the United Kingdom.
+The defendant was granted permission to appeal to the Supreme Court and the resulting judgment, expected in the first half of 2021, is anticipated to provide welcome clarity on the availability and appropriateness of opt-out style representative actions as a response to mass data breaches in the United Kingdom.